Mortgage Capacity Assessment Report

 All our Advisers are FCA regulated and fully qualified.

 Why do I need a Mortgage Capacity Assessment?

 The Capacity Report is most commonly used during divorce or separations.
-In most cases this is requested by the courts to do decide on financial splits of existing assets.
-This report will not only give you an element of peace of mind and allow you to plan your future post separation but will be able to detail different outcomes based on varying financial splits.
+In most cases, this is requested by the courts to do decide on financial splits of existing assets.
+This report will not only give you an element of peace of mind and allow you to plan your future post-separation but will be able to detail different outcomes based on varying financial splits.

 Who completes the Mortgage Capacity Report and Research?

-The mortgage capacity report needs to be deemed as credible.
+The mortgage capacity report needs to be deemed credible.
 At St Barts Finance we are an experienced mortgage brokerage and financial planner with the correct qualifications in place.
-This ensures that your mortgage capacity assessment is deemed as credible by solicitors and the courts.
+This ensures that your mortgage capacity assessment is deemed credible by solicitors and the courts.

 Mortgage capacity assessment what’s involved?

 This is completely dependent on your own personal circumstances and the complexity of your separation.
 There are many factors that can affect the outcomes of the reports and every potential scenario should be covered to ensure that you get a fair settlement from your separation.